nevisz/webpage-replicas/airbnb/README.txt

 The purpose of this project was to practice layouts in CSS (flexbox & grid) and gain a better sense of when to use one over the other !

-FUNCTIONALITIES THAT HAVEN'T BEEN INCLUDED:
+FUNCTIONALITIES THAT HAVEN'T BEEN ADDED:
 1. Reorganizing elements when the viewport zooms in/out, or when the window resizes
 2. The anchor elements on the header don't send you to other pages.